Boris Johnson told to ‘stop picking fights’ amid Rishi Sunak row

 The Treasury’s review into the costs in achieving the target of “net zero” carbon emission by 2050 has reportedly been delayed because of concerns that the government’s plans could hit taxpayers and cost the Tory Party votes.

-Tory MP Craig Mackinlay, chair of a new Net Zero Scrutiny Group of backbenchers, told the Sunday Telegraph, said the plan to subsidy green technologies could be seen as “aping” Jeremy Corbyn’s policy.
+Tory MP Craig Mackinlay, chair of a new Net Zero Scrutiny Group of backbenchers, told the Sunday Telegraph, said the government’s ambition to subsidy green technologies could be seen as “aping” Labour policy under Jeremy Corbyn.

 “To ape the failed policies of an extreme Labour politician does not seem to be the way of electoral success,” he said.
 “I’m very pleased the Treasury is actually thinking of this with a financial head on rather than just a warm feeling.”